 The association between spondyloarthropathy and inflammatory bowel disease (IBD) is largely established, although prevalence is variable because of different population selection and diagnostic methodologies.
 Most studies indicate that as many as 10%-15% of cases of IBD are complicated by ankylosing spondylitis (AS) or other forms of spondylarthritis (SpA).
 Of note, ileal inflammation resembling IBD has been reported in up to two thirds of cases of SpA, and it has been suggested that the presence of ileitis is associated with the chronicity of articular complications.
 Although this observation is of interest to unravel the pathophysiology of the disease, systematic screening of patients with SpA by ileocolonoscopy is not indicated in the absence of gut symptoms, as only a small proportion of patients with subclinical gut inflammation will develop overt IBD over time.
 The existence of familial clustering of both IBD and AS, the coexistence of both conditions in a patient, the evidence of an increased risk ratio among first- and second-degree relatives of affected AS or IBD patients and finally, the increased cross-risk ratios between AS and IBD, strongly suggest a shared genetic background.
 So far, however, IL23R is the only identified susceptibility gene shared by both IBD and AS.
 Although functional studies are still needed to better understand its pathogenic role, great effort is being spent therapeutically targeting this pathway that may prove effective for both disorders.

 Crohn’s disease (CD) and ulcerative colitis (UC) are chronic relapsing inflammatory bowel diseases (IBDs) of unknown etiology that affect up to 1 in 250 of the adult population, with up to 25% of patients being diagnosed during childhood or adolescence.
 Key features of UC include diffuse mucosal inflammation that extends proximally from the rectum.
 In CD, conversely, any site in the gastrointestinal tract may be affected with transmural inflammation, which is typically patchy and segmental.
 Joint complications are the most common extra-intestinal manifestations of IBD, and were recognized as far back as the 1920s.
 Both axial and peripheral joint complications are recognized.
 This review mainly focuses on the so-called enteropathic spondyloarthropathy, and more specifically, on the possible pathogenic link which may lie in a common genetic background with IBD.

 ANKYLOSING SPONDYLITIS (AS)

 The traditional method of radiological assessment is by plain radiology of the sacroiliac joints.
 Magnetic resonance imaging has demonstrated a higher sensitivity, although in the absence of symptoms, its significance is sometimes unclear.
 Idiopathic AS is more common in male subjects, with an M:F ratio of 3:1, whereas in IBD, the M:F ratio is closer to 1:1.
 The main lesion of AS is sacroiliitis and this is associated with inflammatory low back pain.
 The symptoms are characterized by an insidious onset over several months, morning stiffness, and exacerbation of pain by rest.
 The evolution of AS is usually independent of the bowel disease, and more often runs a more benign clinical course than idiopathic AS.

 Isolated sacroiliitis may occur in association with IBD, without evidence of progressive spinal disease.
 Although some patients complain of low back pain, in many cases, they may be asymptomatic, therefore, prevalence is dependent largely upon the investigation.
 Radiographic surveys suggest a prevalence of 18%, but higher prevalence is estimated by means of scintigraphy, with radioisotope uptake found in up to 52% of patients with CD and 42% with UC.
 However, given the large degree of inter- and intra-observer error, and the lack of follow-up information about possible progression to AS, the significance of these findings is unclear.
 In the majority of patients, it seems a non-progressive condition.
 In clinical practice, diagnosis is usually made by plain abdominal radiography, but more often it is detected incidentally.

 Articular manifestations have been reported in association with IBD for many years, but only in the late 1950s was arthritis proven to be inflammatory, and quite distinct from classical rheumatoid arthritis (RA), to be seronegative.
-Articular manifestations occur in 5%-20% of IBD patients, and more recently, a new classification proposes two distinct clinical forms with specific genetic associations[13
+Articular manifestations occur in 5%-20% of IBD patients, and more recently, a new classification proposes two distinct clinical forms with specific genetic associations.

 Type I peripheral arthropathy, defined as acute, self-limiting inflammation that affects fewer than five joint, and is associated with IBD relapse and the presence of other extra-intestinal manifestations.
 More often, large weight-bearing joints are affected, particularly knees, wrists and ankles.
 The median duration of illness is 5 wk, however, 10%-20% of patients will develop persistent symptoms.
 One third of patients will report one episode over time.